Space-NK-Exercises/ecom-developer-exercise/README.md

 window.addEventListener("load", onLoad)
 ```

-To run the app without cors issues you might need to use the LiveServer vscode extension and just open the [index.html](index.html) file.
+To run the app without cors issues you might need to use the LiveServer Vscode extension and just open the [index.html](index.html) file.
+Otherwise serve it with simple express/node/python server.